National Autism Trainer Programme

 (NATP)

-AT-Autism and Anna Freud have joined forces to develop a ground-breaking autism train the trainer programme commissioned by NHS England.
+AT-Autism and Anna Freud joined forces to develop a ground-breaking autism Train the Trainer programme commissioned by NHS England.

-The National Autism Trainer Programme (NATP) will be delivered to 4,800 trainers over three years.
-This course is suitable for mental health professionals, across all seven NHS England regions, and other relevant staff, who currently work or may work with diagnosed or undiagnosed autistic people from the following settings:
+The National Autism Trainer Programme (NATP) was delivered to 5,200 practitioners and Experts by Experience over two years.
+The courses were suitable for mental health professionals, across all seven NHS England regions, and other relevant staff, who currently work or may work with diagnosed or undiagnosed autistic people from the following settings:

 • adult and children and young people inpatient mental health settings